 At each reporting date, the Group reviews the carrying amounts of its non-financial assets (other than deferred tax assets) to determine whether there is any indication of impairment.
 If any such indication exists, the asset's recoverable amount is estimated.
-Goodwill is tested annually for impairment.
+Goodwill and indefinite useful life intangible assets are tested annually for impairment.